-OTMaster is different: it does not perform any conversion but lets you examine the internal structures of the binary font, and perform small targeted modifications of some portions of the font without even touching the other parts.
+OTMaster is different: it does not do so much conversion, but lets you examine the internal structures of the binary font, and perform smaller, targeted modifications of some portions of the font—without even touching the other parts.

 Each OpenType font file consists of a collection of tables — binary data structures identified by four-character names such as head, name, GSUB, GPOS, or glyf.
 OTMaster reveals the contents of any OpenType font table in a Nested Tables view or in a Text Dump view.